 NCNW HistoryThe National Council of Negro Women is a coalition comprised of 200 community-based sections in 32 state and 38 national organizational affiliates that work to enlighten and inspire more than 3,000,000 women and men.

 Its mission is to lead, advocate for and empower women of African descent, their families, and communities.
 NCNW was founded by Dr. Mary McLeod Bethune, an influential educator and activist.
 For more than fifty years, the iconic Dr. Dorothy Height was president of NCNW.
-Today, under the leadership of Dr. Johnnetta Betsch Cole, NCNW's programs are grounded on a foundation of critical concerns known as "Four for the Future".
+Today, under the leadership of Dr. Johnnetta Betsch Cole, NCNW's programs are grounded on a foundation of critical concerns known as "CORE 4".
 NCNW promotes education with a concentrated focus on science, technology, engineering, art and math; encourages entrepreneurship, financial literacy, and economic stability, educates women about good mental and physical health practices; promotes civic engagement and advocates for sound public policy consistent with traditional values. |

 Our MissionNCNW’s mission is to lead, advocate for and empower women of African descent their families and communities.